 Through him, you believe in God.
 It is only through Christ that I can believe in God.
 He is the way, the truth, and the life (John 14:6), no one comes to the Father apart from him.
 Many would claim to believe in God apart from Christ.
 But they really believe in some other god.
 It is by believing in Christ that I can really believe in God.

 Faith and Hope in God

 God raised Jesus from death and seated him in a place of honor.
-By believing in Jesus, and what he did, I escape from the empty way of life handed down from my ancestors and become a citizen of the Kingdom of God.
-As a citizen of God’s kingdom, I live here now as an alien in this world, waiting for the time to come when I will enter into his presence.
-While I am here, I should live in reverent fear, as one who does not belong to this world, knowing that I will give answer to my King for my actions here, and knowing the price he paid for me.
+By believing in Jesus, and what he did, I escaped from the empty way of life handed down from my ancestors and became a citizen of the Kingdom of God.
+As a citizen of God’s kingdom, I live here now as an alien in this world.
+And I am waiting for the time to come when I will enter into his presence.
+While I am here, I should live in reverent fear, as one who does not belong to this world, knowing that I will give an answer to my King for my actions here, and knowing the price he paid for me.

 A Call to Action